NHTSA ID Number: 10243421

 Recovering a module when programming has resulted in a blank module

-a.
-Disconnect the VCM II/VCM III or the VCMM from the data link connector (DLC) and your computer.
+/VCM III or the VCMM from the data link connector (DLC) and your computer.

 b.
 After ten seconds, reconnect the VCMII/VCMIII or the VCMM to the DLC and the PC.
 Launch FDRS.
 The VCMII/VCMIII or the VCMM icon should turn green in the bottom right corner of the screen.
 If it does not, troubleshoot the FDRS to VCM connection.